yalelibrary/linked-art-mapping/specs/md/concepts/concepts.md

 Entities that represent what a resource is about.

-## Source data

-## Processing steps and output

 In Linked Art, Concept entities are represented by the `Type` class.
-Concept entities should be generated for classification numbers and subject headings in MARC.
+Concept entities should be generated for subject headings and classification numbers in MARC.

 -   **[Subject headings](../concepts/subject_headings.md)**
 Resources extracted from MARC 6XX entries.